Skip to main content

 A well-executed outcome harvest includes these essential elements:

-• Clear scope definition: explicit boundaries for what is included (time period, programme components, boundary partners) and what is excluded
+• Clear scope definition: explicit boundaries for what is included (time period, program components, boundary partners) and what is excluded

 • Stakeholder engagement: harvest users identified and engaged from the start to ensure the findings will be useful

-• Outcome descriptions: detailed narratives for each outcome including: what changed, who changed, when it occurred, evidence of the change, and programme contribution
+• Outcome descriptions: detailed narratives for each outcome including: what changed, who changed, when it occurred, evidence of the change, and program contribution

 • Verification process: systematic triangulation through direct communication with change agents and independent sources

-• Contribution analysis: structured assessment of how the programme contributed to each outcome, acknowledging other contributing factors
+• Contribution analysis: structured assessment of how the program contributed to each outcome, acknowledging other contributing factors

 • Pattern analysis: synthesis across outcomes to identify trends, common themes, and strategic implications

-• Actionable recommendations: findings presented in ways that support programme learning and adaptation
+• Actionable recommendations: findings presented in ways that support program learning and adaptation

 • Evidence documentation: all claims supported by verifiable evidence, with sources clearly documented